 PWA – Progressive Web Apps

 Our first pick of web development trends is Progressive Web Apps (PWAs).
-These enable a much smoother and intuitive user experience on mobile.
+These enable a much smoother and more intuitive user experience on mobile.
 Good examples are Debenhams, Uber, Starbucks, and the “order to your table” apps we’ve all used over the past few months.
 By providing a hybrid between web pages and native mobile app features, PWAs are faster to load than a standard website.
 In addition, with access to push notifications, GPS, motion sensors, caching, and offline modes, developers can create a richer user experience for mobile users without building a separate application.

 Developing PWAs is becoming much more straightforward, with frameworks like React and Angular maturing.
 Combining this with an API first or GraphQL approach to content management delivers super-fast loading times.
 It also allows developers to separate concerns making for a more maintainable codebase.
 It’s not all about developer benefits, though; since launching their PWA, Debenhams have reported a 40% increase in mobile revenue and a 20% increase in conversions(ThinkWithGoogle).